striversity/glft.old/sec02/solution/exercise01/README.md

 Complete the GO application in main.go.

-## TODO - 1 : change the program to pring your full name
+## TODO - 1 : change the program to print your full name

 For example, the output could be: